nullpointerexceptionkek/prosemirror-proofread/README.md

 ## Features

-- **Spell Checking and Grammar Correction**: Identifies spelling errors and grammatical mistakes and suggests potential corrections.
-By default, ProseMirror-proofread is designed to work with LanguageTool, but integrating with other tools is also possible.
+- **Spell Checking and Grammar Correction**: This depends on your chosen spell check provider.
+This library does not handle spellcheck by itself; it handles the integration of spellcheck services.
+You will need to override the `generateProofreadErrors` function.
+This library works highly well with LanguageTool but also works with other services.
 - **Debounced Spell Check Requests**: Customizable debounce to control the frequency of error generation, ensuring smooth performance.
 - **Customizable Suggestion Box**: The library provides the ability to easily customize the UI for error suggestions.
 - **Reactive Spell Check Enable/Disable**: Built-in functionality to easily toggle spell-checking on or off.